MicrosoftDocs/windows-iotcore-docs/windows-iotcore/Glossary.md

 # Glossary

-**AllJoyn**<br/>
-AllJoyn is an open source communication framework that enables apps and devices to communicate regardless of connection specifics and OS platform.

 **Advanced Configuration & Power Interface (ACPI)** ACPI (Advanced Configuration and Power Interface) is an open industry specification co-developed by Hewlett-Packard, Intel, Microsoft, Phoenix, and Toshiba.
 ACPI establishes industry-standard interfaces enabling OS-directed configuration, power management, and thermal management of mobile, desktop, and server platforms.